BasharTaamneh/BasharTaamneh/README.md

 *now I'm a freelance and a full-stack developer based in Jordan after finishing a scholarship in LTUC-Jordan.*

-*I have a passion for building digital services/stuff I want.
+*I have a passion for building digital services stuff.
 I have a knack for creating products, from planning and designing all the way to solving real-life problems with code.
 When not working, I love improving my skills and learning new technologies constantly.*

 [Portfolio](https://bashartaamneh.netlify.app/)